-• Detailed testing of the income and expenditure of the academy trust based on our assessment of the risk of material irregularity, impropriety and non-compliance.
+- Enquiries of the Accounting Officer, including reviewing the work undertaken by the Accounting Officer in relation to their Statement on Regularity, Propriety and Compliance; and - Detailed testing of the income and expenditure of the Academy Trust based on our assessment of the risk of material irregularity, impropriety and non-compliance.
 This work was integrated with our audit of the financial statements where appropriate and included analytical review and detailed substantive testing of transactions.